Adam Isler, photographer manqué

 In light of the foregoing, no one should take the following list as an endorsement of the equipment.
 Everyone’s needs and preferences are different as are their hand sizes.
 Furthermore, as should be obvious but often appears not to be, improving one’s photography is much more about learning craft and technique and, above all, how to see and frame than it is about equipment specs.

-Update: In 2016 I got an X-T2 and just a few weeks ago (October, 2018) I got the X-T3 (some may detect a pattern – no prizes for guessing when I’ll get the X-T4 or maybe the X-H2 or 3).
-Along the way I have also accumulated the 23mm f/2, the 56mm f/1.2, the 14mm f/2.8 and the long zoom 55 – 200mm.
+Update: In 2016 I got an X-T2 and in October, 2018 I got the X-T3 (some may detect a pattern – no prizes for guessing when I’ll get the X-T4 or maybe the X-H2 or 3).
 When walking the streets of NY I mostly shoot with the 23mm f/2 which is smaller, lighter, and focuses faster than the f/1.4 as well as being weather-sealed.
 When traveling and unsure what I’ll see, I generally switch to the kit zoom 18-55mm.

 Current Cameras and Lenses